Mixolyde/dartless-server/README.md

 ### Completed

 * Grabbed dart server template and setup in github
-* Started game logic enums for cards
+* Card and Board constant values, some logic

 ### Todo